JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-run-tests.md

     ```

    Each multiplatform project has a `commonTest` source set by default.
 This is where the common tests are stored.

-2. All you need to do is to create a corresponding folder in your project, which must have the same name.
-When you
+   All you need to do is to create a corresponding folder in your project, which must have the same name.

-   create a new directory in the `shared/src` directory, the IDE shows a set of standard options:
+2. Start creating a new directory in `shared/src`.
+Choose `commonTest` containing the `kotlin` folder
+   from the list of standard options provided by the IDE:

    ![Creating common test directory](create-common-test-dir.png){width=300}

-   In this case, you need a folder called `commonTest` with the `kotlin` subfolder inside.

-3. In the `kotlin` folder, create a new `common.example.search` directory and the `Grep.kt` file.
+3. In the `kotlin` folder, create a new `common.example.search` directory.
-4. Update your test file with the following unit test:
+4. In this directory, create the `Grep.kt` file and update it with the following unit test:

     ```kotlin
     import kotlin.test.Test